Julián Grimau: International pressure

 Spain's claim to the outside world that the war's legacy had been left behind contrasted with the events of Grimau's trial.
 An international protest organized by the global Left ensued: the press campaigned in his favor, and numerous rallies took place in European and Latin American capitals.
 Stevedores in several ports refused to unload cargo from Spanish ships, and over 800,000 telegrams were sent to Madrid, asking for the dismissal of the kangaroo court.
 Nonetheless, Franco stood by his theory of "a freemason-leftist conspiracy against the political establishment".

-The trial coincided with the presentation of Not on Your Life in the Venice Film Festival, a Spanish black comedy about the death penalty.
+The trial coincided with the presentation of The Executioner in the Venice Film Festival, a Spanish black comedy about the death penalty.

 After the court's decision, the only legal solution was the commuting of Julián Grimau's sentence into a prison term by Franco himself.
 Various chiefs of state appealed to the Spanish Caudillo, including Pope John XXIII and Soviet Union leader Nikita Khrushchev (a notable event in itself, since it was the first time a Soviet politician addressed the Spanish State).
 The pressure was echoed in Spain itself, with several personalities asking for clemency.
-The government met on 19 April, in a session that lasted ten hours: although Fernando Castiella, the minister of foreign affairs, declared himself in favor of the pardon (bearing in mind the consequences on Spain's image), his opposition was timid.
+The government met on 19 April, in a session that lasted ten hours: although Fernando María Castiella, the minister of foreign affairs, declared himself in favor of the pardon (bearing in mind the consequences on Spain's image), his opposition was timid.
 Franco imposed voting on the matter, and the final verdict was unanimity for Grimau's execution.